 Private lenders should register with SUGEF (Superintendencia General de Entidades Financieras), the financial regulatory agency.
 This new regulation aims for banking regulators to monitor potential money laundering and terrorist financing.

 Going forward, banks in Costa Rica will gradually start asking account holders in the lending business to show proof of SUGEF registration as part of their periodic Know Your Customer (KYC) updates.

 Although we recommend you make SUGEF registration a priority, this does not prevent you from lending money today.

 One question that should be asked is, what are the benefits of being registered?
 Once your registration is processed, this helps immeasurably when it comes time to prove a source of funds, such as when performing international transfers.

 Note that SUGEF registration details are private and not shared with anyone.
 None of those details are in any way automatically sent to any other country.
-They are managed by SUGEF and SUGEF only performs their regulatory function concerning the financial industry.
+SUGEF manages them, and SUGEF only performs its regulatory function concerning the financial industry.

 At Gap Investments, we offer prospective lenders assistance in registering themselves with SUGEF.

 Starting September 1, 2019, Costa Rican government is collecting details on the identity of shareholders and beneficial owners of Costa Rican companies.
 Why are they doing this?
 One of the primary reasons is that they need to have access to this information to join the OECD.